 “My mom had a hard childhood—she was homeless several times in her life—so it was difficult for her to understand why I would take the luxury of continuing my education,” Garbarino says.
 “That tension sometimes got in the way of being able to talk about why I was doing what I did.”

-For kids from under-resourced communities, the barriers to pursuing science are more profound than a dearth of classroom microscopes.
+For kids from underresourced communities, the barriers to pursuing science are more profound than a dearth of classroom microscopes.
 Students contend with cultural obstacles that persist even as one breaks into the highest echelons of academia.
-So while Garbarino was on the cusp of becoming a doctor, her parents were questioning why she still didn’t have a real job.
+So while Garbarino was on the cusp of obtaining her doctorate, her parents were questioning why she still didn’t have a real job.

 After receiving her Ph.D., she began a postdoctoral fellowship at Rockefeller in the lab of Jan L. Breslow, head of the Laboratory of Biochemical Genetics and Metabolism.
 There, Garbarino studied how cholesterol moves around inside cells.
 Simultaneously, she began exploring alternative ways of applying her scientific mind.
-She regularly contributed to Natural Selections, Rockefeller’s student-led campus newsletter, and launched The Incubator, a blog devoted to “hatching conversations about science.”
-During this period, Garbarino also created a discussion series in which academic heavyweights chatted about issues ranging from climate change to reference management tools.
+She regularly contributed to Rockefeller’s student-led campus newsletter, launched a science blog, and created a discussion series.

 A Rockefeller postdoc, for instance, might want to enhance her teaching skills; and a young student from the Bronx might want to better understand how genes give rise to disease.
 Garbarino’s job is to develop a program that satisfies both.
 In theory, the task is simple.
 In practice, however, it involves a dizzying array of logistics.